-What we are looking for: We seek to recruit a small number of high-calibre graduates from any discipline to join our highly successful London office as trainee solicitors.
-We are looking for candidates who combine intellectual ability with enthusiasm, creativity and a demonstrable ability to rise to a challenge and to work with others towards a common goal.
+What we’re looking for: We seek to recruit a small number of high-calibre graduates from any discipline to join our highly successful London office as trainee solicitors.
+We are looking for driven candidates who combine intellectual ability with enthusiasm, creativity and a demonstrable ability to rise to a challenge and to work with others towards a common goal.

-Perks: Bonus scheme, gym, membership, subsidy, life assurance, private healthcare, season ticket loan, subsidised restaurant.
+Perks: Bonus scheme, gym membership subsidy, pension scheme, life assurance, private healthcare, season ticket loan, subsidised restaurant.

 Sponsorship: The firm pays for GDL and LPC course fees and provides a £10,000 maintenance grant for each year of these courses.